صور الصفحة

 which will account for the considerable balance on

-For some time past he has been maturing a plan for securing a minimum Annual Stipend to each of the ministers of the Church, and it is expected that a draft of the proposed scheme shall be laid on the table before the rising of the Synod.
-Should this scheme be brought into operation, your Committee feel as
+hand, but no further funds can be calculated upon, except from Associations, for nearly a year. would allude to a subject that has occupied much Before closing their Report, your Committee of the attention of their Treasurer during the bygone season.
+For some time past he has been Stipend to each of the ministers of the maturing a plan for securing a minimum Annual Church, and it is expected that a draft of the proposed scheme shall be laid on the table before the The amount of contributions from each Presby-rising of the Synod.
+Should this scheme be tery is as follows:brought into operation, your Committee feel as

 sured that its projector will require no other monument of his many benefactions to the interests of English Presbyterianism.

 In looking to the past, your Committee have much to deplore of declension as regards the Church, much want of efficiency as regards themselves;-in looking to the present, they have much ground for encouragement;--in looking to the future, there is much to stimulate and to hope for.
 Your Committee feel that a glorious career is opening upon the Church: there is a career of labour, but how can the servants of God be better employed than in such labour? a career of sacrifice, but how can men that love souls better expend their substance than in such a service? and there are prospects of glorious success, if the Church but exercise faith in the promises, and go forward in the strength of the Church's living Head.
 Let it, however, be remembered, that triumph is only achieved as the Church depends on an arm stronger than her own.
 Soon shall all labours prove but folly, soon shall all liberality appear no better than so much gold cast into the ocean,and soon shall expected success vanish like a dream of the night, if the Church engage not in her work with a single eye to the advancement of Christ's honour, and a simple reliance on His strength.
-Let not the brethren give effort alone, but consecrated effort; let them not give offerings alone, but let the offerings of their benevolence be sanctified by the spirit of prayer,—and to prayer let them add a patient waiting for the answer, and oh, shall not all your toils, and all your prayers, and all your patience, be more than recompensed, even although your watchmen have had to go seven times to the mountain top, and to sigh, at each return," There is nothing," if, in the end, the little cloud be seen rising out of the sea no bigger than a man's hand,-telling of the coming shower of the Spirit, which will make the waste places of our Zion to blossom abundantly, and rejoice even with joy and singing, when they shall see the glory of our Lord, and excellency of our God.
+Let not the brethren give effort alone, but consecrated effort; let them not give offerings alone, but let the offerings of their benevolence be sanctified by the spirit of prayer,-and to prayer let them add a patient waiting for the answer,-and oh, shall not all your toils, and all your prayers, and all your patience, be more than recompensed, even although your watchmen have had to go seven times to the mountain top, and to sigh, at each return," There is nothing," if, in the end, the little cloud be seen rising out of the sea no bigger than a man's hand,-telling of the coming shower of the Spirit, which will make the waste places of our Zion to blossom abundantly, and rejoice even with joy and singing, when they shall see the glory of our Lord, and excellency of our God.

 In name of the Committee,